Search for a players profile

 GBC Pressure Rating: ⭐

-Xander won PGA Tour Rookie of the year in 2017 after winning twice, one of which was at the prestigious Tour Championship.
-He's backed up his Rookie of the year season with further victories in 2018 and 2019, taking the next step up by winning a WGC event in 2018 at the WGC HSBC Champions.
-He's very likely to win a Major in future.
+Xander won PGA Tour Rookie of the Year in 2017 after winning twice, one of which was at the prestigious Tour Championship.
+He's backed up his Rookie of the Year season with further victories in 2018 and 2019, taking the next step up by winning a WGC event in 2018 at the WGC HSBC Champions.
+Xander is the reigning men's Olympic golf champion, having won the 2021 tournament in Japan.
+He's likely to win a Major in future.

 Xander considers his mental attitude as his greatest strength and he is a fierce competitor.
 He tends to go somewhat under the radar compared to some other players and states that his friends often call him "grandpa" owing to his maturity beyond his years.
 His dad is is lifelong swing and mental coach.